 How does your emotional health affect fat loss?
 I believe diet or exercise is not the only two-component of weight loss.
 When it comes to weight loss, almost 99 percent of people ignore emotional health.
-However, you have to understand that fat loss is also emotional and mental endurance and the physical journey.
+However, you understand that fat loss is also emotional and mental endurance and the physical journey.

 Therefore to achieve your goal, you must balance your emotional and physical health.
 According to the result of new research, long-lasting weight loss must include both physical and psychological self-control.
 Therefore, we will explain everything you need to know about emotional health and fat loss.